3gS2595/met_tate_moma_mapreduce/README.md

 ### Composition Ratio Analysis
-Ongoing project utilizing MapReduce to sterilize, combine, and operate on three museum datasets (TATE/MOMA/MET) Looking for trends in artists composition ratios in relation to their overall careers progression.
+utilizing MapReduce, sterilizes, combines, and operates on three museum datasets (TATE/MOMA/MET) and looks for trends in composition ratios in visual art relating to an artists indavidual career progrssion.

+inspired by a professors joking that as a painter gets older their compositions slowley move towards squares.